muz/commander_box_league/README.md

 ## Contributing

 Feel free to contribute by:
-- Adding new card sets
+- Adding new card sets (add a new JSON file to `docs/js/sets/` and update `cardSetsSummary.json`)
 - Improving the UI/UX
 - Adding new features
 - Fixing bugs
-- Correct the pull distribution for a given set or across boosters...
+- Correcting the pull distribution for a given set or across boosters...

 ---